AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 sudo globus-connect-server node cleanup
 ```
 ### DECOMMISSION YOUR ENDPOINT
-Finally, this command will decomission the endpoint itself. __Please use this with extreme caution on your own servers - it cannot be undone.__
+Finally, this command will decomission the endpoint itself.
+Note that you will have to re-authenticate using your browser as instructed. __Please use this with extreme caution on your own servers - it cannot be undone.__
 ```
 globus-connect-server endpoint cleanup
 ```

+__Congratulations!
+You have successfully decommissioned your Globus endpoint!__

 ## ADVANCED GLOBUS TOPICS